ElmarSolar/ReboostV2-Hardware/README.md

 The goals of this fork are:

-Markup: * Make this hardware more accecible and easier to produce.
+Markup : * Make this hardware more accecible and easier to produce.
          * Produce 1 MPPT, for a price lower than the current price offered by Tjitte, and characterize it's efficiency using a WT5000.
          * Make a Value Stream Map so it becomes insightful where value is added and how the project is managed.
          * Add alternative suppliers for parts to it's BOM to get redudundant suppliers for all parts and negotiate better production.